Richard Guerrero Died in 1960. So How Could Jeff Dahmer Have Killed Him?

 According to the official narrative, Richard Guerrero had an older brother named Reynaldo and a sister named Janie (San Juanita) Hagen.
 This much is true.
 Here are their birth records with their parents—Pablo Guerrero and Irene Rodriguez—named:

 Here’s Janie Hagen stating that Jeff Dahmer killed her brother Richard Guerrero.
-As you can see from the public records, she was lying.
-Her brother Richard died in 1960.
+As you can see from the public records, her brother Richard actually died in 1960.

 Because Richard Guerrero died in Texas when he was 6 months old, there’s no record of him dying in Wisconsin, as you’ve been told.
 From Ancestry.com: